opensearch-project/project-website/_posts/2023-11-24-sessions-at-reinvent.md

 Time: Nov.
 30, 2:30 PM - 3:30 PM (PST)
 <br>Location: [Caesars Forum, Level 1, Summit 201](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ANT210)

-Did you know that OpenSearch is not just a vector database but 3 vector databases in one?
-With OpenSearch you can leverage vector stores like FAISS, nmslib, and Lucenes Vector Store.
-In this session Achal Kumar from Intuit along with Aruna Govindaraju and Jon Handler from AWS will talk through how to get more relevant search results with OpenSearch as a vector store.
-Additionally, you will get to hear first hand how Intuit is using Amazon OpenSearch Service to get more relevant results.
+Did you know that OpenSearch is not just a vector database but three vector databases in one?
+With OpenSearch, you can leverage vector stores like FAISS, nmslib, and Lucene's Vector Store.
+In this session, Achal Kumar from Intuit along with Aruna Govindaraju and Jon Handler from AWS talk through how to get more relevant search results with OpenSearch as a vector store.
+Additionally, you'll hear first hand how Intuit is using Amazon OpenSearch Service to get more relevant results.

 # 5. COM310 - Processing over 450 million events per day in real time with AWS